 The process of embedding the video stream itself is fairly simple.
-That said, you do want to monitor the result in real time to address on the spot any issues that appears before the broadcast begins.
+That said, you do want to monitor the result in real-time to address on the spot any issues that appear before the broadcast begins.
 Once everything is in place and working well, you can direct your viewers to your website and let the broadcast begin!

 At this point, we hope you have a clearer picture of how to stream live video on your website, all in a few simple steps!

-Finally, if you’re not yet a DaCast customer, why not give our 30-day free trial (no credit card required) a try?
+Finally, if you’re not yet a Dacast customer, why not give our 14-day free trial (no credit card required) a try?
 Click the button below to create your free account today!

 Thanks for reading and, as always, good luck with your broadcasts!